robertmatyasi/CV/matyasi_cv.md

 - Ethics, 300-level, University of Toronto St. George, Summer 2015
 - Puzzles and paradoxes, University of Toronto Scarborough, Spring 2015

-## Guest Lectures

-- Spinoza's Metaphysics and Philosophy of Mind, 2019 Summer, University of Toronto, St. George, Graduate course
-- Advanced Topics in Rationalism: Minds, Thinking, and Idealism, 300-level, University of Toronto, Scarborough, 2017 Spring
-- Topics in 17th and 18th Century Philosophy, 300-level, University of Toronto Mississauga, Fall 2017

 # Other Academic Contributions

 ## Philosophy for General Audience